MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 Optional.
 Default value is **0** if not specified.

 Defines the Office licensing mode for device-based activation.
-For more information, see (https://docs.microsoft.com/en-us/DeployOffice/device-based-licensing).
+For more information, see [Device-based licensing for Office 365 ProPlus](device-based-licensing.md).

 Allowed values: